hemanthpuppala/Rock-Paper-Scissors-Game-Using-MediaPipe-and-Computer-vision/README.md

    - Rock: Make a fist (only thumb extended or none).
    - Paper: Extend all four fingers except thumb.
    - Scissors: Extend index and middle fingers only.
-4. Press SPACE to start each countdown and round.
+4. Press 'S' to start each countdown and round.
 5. Press 'q' or ESC to exit.

 ---